 The goal of the new treatment is to red"...

 IMPORTANT: HOW TO USE THIS INFORMATION: This is a summary and does NOT have all possible information about this product.
 This information does not assure that this product is safe, effective, or appropriate for you.
 This information is not individual medical advice and does not substitute for the advice of your health care professional.
 Always ask your health care professional for complete information about this product and your specific health needs.

 COMMON BRAND NAME(S): Tricor, Triglide

 USES: Fenofibrate is used along with a proper diet to help lower "bad" cholesterol and fats (such as LDL, triglycerides) and raise "good" cholesterol (HDL) in the blood.
-It belongs to a group of drugs known as "fibrates."
 It works by increasing the natural substance (enzyme) that breaks down fats in the blood.
+Fenofibrate belongs to a group of drugs known as "fibrates."
 Lowering triglycerides in people with very high triglyceride blood levels may decrease the risk of pancreas disease (pancreatitis).
 However, fenofibrate might not lower your risk of a heart attack or stroke.
-Talk to your doctor about the risk and benefits of fenofibrate.
+Talk to your doctor about the risks and benefits of fenofibrate.

 HOW TO USE: Take this medication by mouth as directed by your doctor, usually once daily.
-Fenofibrate comes in different types of capsules and tablets which provide different amounts of the medication and may not be interchangeable.
+Fenofibrate comes in different types of capsules and tablets which provide different amounts of the medication.
 Do not switch between different forms or brands of this medication unless directed by your doctor.
 Some forms of this drug should be taken with food but others may be taken with or without food.
-Check with your pharmacist about your brand of fenofibrate.
+Ask your pharmacist about your brand of fenofibrate.
 It is important to take this medication correctly so that the drug has the greatest benefit.